2018 Swiss sovereign-money initiative: Proposed mechanisms

+Commercial banks would operate as intermediaries between savers and borrowers, no longer creating money through lending.
+All demand deposits would be fully backed.

+Constitutional changes

+The initiative required amending Article 99 of the Federal Constitution, which currently states the Confederation has exclusive right to issue coins and banknotes.
+The amendment would extend this monopoly to electronic deposits which make up 90% of money in circulation.

+Arguments for and against

 Proposals for "full-reserve banking", going also by titles such as "debt-free money," have been repeatedly presented to the public and then attacked by both mainstream and heterodox economists who suggest that supporters of such "populist" schemes misunderstand central-bank operations, money creation, and how the banking system works.
 Russian-born British economist Abba Lerner, in 1943, had advocated that the central bank could start "printing money" to match government deficit-spending "sufficient to achieve and sustain full employment."

 According to the initiative's supporters, money is created as debt, and comes into existence by debt creation when commercial banks borrow from central banks, and when governments, producers, or consumers borrow from commercial banks.
 Proponents do not want money creation to be under private control as this constitutes a "subsidy" to the banking sector.
 They consider money created by the banks to create significantly adverse effects, such as inflation (since "the more money [the banks] issue, the higher their profits"), and amplification of crises (since borrowing occurs pro-cyclically).
 Furthermore, they claim that bank deposits are not inherently safe.

-The proposal for the referendum was initiated in 2014 by the Monetary Modernisation Association, a Swiss non-governmental organization founded in 2011.
-The collection of signatures began in June 2014 and resulted in over 110,000 valid signatures.
-The initiative was submitted to the Federal Chancellery in December 2015.

-On 31 January 2018, the Swiss state scheduled the referendum for 10 June 2018, with two issues on the ballot, one about gambling, and another about money creation by banks.

-The Sovereign Money Initiative aims to give the Swiss Confederation a monopoly on money creation, including demand deposit (full-reserve banking), by including the creation of scriptural money in the legal mandate of the Swiss National Bank.
-The Swiss National Bank opposed the referendum.

-The referendum does not concern the printing of banknotes or the minting of coins, as this remains under the exclusive authority of the Swiss National Bank, i.e. the nation's central bank, which has had this right since 1891.
-The Federal Constitution states that "The Confederation [i.e. the Swiss state] is responsible for money and currency; the Confederation has the exclusive right to issue coins and banknotes" (article 99).
-Thus, the creation of cash, today less than 10% of all the money in circulation, remain under the control of the central bank.